 Silke Seco-Grutz, Human Development Adviser, DFID Participant 2012

-The Programme will be co-led by Lawrence Haddad (IDS) and Purnima Menon (IFPRI) and Nick Nisbett (IDS).
+The Programme will be co-led by Lawrence Haddad (IFPRI) and Purnima Menon (IFPRI) and Nick Nisbett (IDS).

 Course structure and outcomes

-In its third year this professional short course has been developed further in response to the positive feedback from previous participants.
-We will examine key findings from the Lancet nutrition series, which was& released last year, and which four of the course’s convenors were involved in.
-Participants will be given a unique opportunity to build on materials prepared by IDS and its partners for the major nutrition events scheduled for 2014.
+In its fourth year this professional short course has been developed further in response to the positive feedback from previous participants.
+We will examine key findings from the Lancet nutrition series.
+Participants will also be given a unique opportunity to build on materials prepared by the Global Nutrition Report, led by IFPRI and based at IDS.

 The five day course will be divided into three modules which will take participants through understanding the nature, causes and consequences of undernutrition and exploring ways of addressing undernutrition.
-The final module with examine nutrition’s changing place within the development agenda.
+The final module will focus on the need to build commitment and overcome barriers to implementation.